-The MU-MIMO HE-LTF Mode subfield of the HE variant Common Info field indicates the HE-LTF mode for an HE TB PPDU that has an RU that spans the entire bandwidth and that is assigned to more than one non-AP STA (i.e., for UL MU-MIMO) when the GI And HE-LTF Type subfield of the HE variant Common Info field indicates either 2 HE-LTF + 1.6 µs GI or 4 HE-LTF + 3.2 µs GI, as defined in Table 9-46e (MU-MIMO HE-LTF Mode subfield encoding).
+[M#186] The MU-MIMO HE-LTF Mode subfield of the HE variant Common Info field indicates the HE-LTF mode for an HE TB PPDU that has an RU that spans the entire bandwidth and that is assigned to more than one non-AP STA (i.e., for UL MU-MIMO) when the GI And HE-LTF Type subfield of the HE variant Common Info field indicates either 2 HE-LTF + 1.6 µs GI or 4 HE-LTF + 3.2 µs GI, as defined in Table 9-46e (MU-MIMO HE-LTF Mode subfield encoding).
 Otherwise, this subfield is set to indicate HE single stream pilot HE-LTF mode.
-B22 of the EHT variant Common Info field is reserved and is set to 0.
+B22 of the EHT or UHR variant Common Info field is reserved and is set to 0.

 TGbn editor: Change the paragraph that begins with “In an HE variant Common Info field with the Doppler …” as follows:

-In an HE variant Common Info field with the Doppler subfield set to 0 or in an EHT variant Common Info field, the Number Of HE-LTF Symbols And Midamble Periodicity subfield of the HE variant Common Info field or the Number Of HE/EHT-LTF Symbols subfield of the EHT variant Common Info field indicates the number of HE-LTF symbols present in the HE TB PPDU or EHT-LTF symbols present in the EHT TB PPDU, respectively, and is encoded as follows:
+[M#186] In an HE variant Common Info field with the Doppler subfield set to 0 or in an EHT or UHR variant Common Info field, the Number Of HE-LTF Symbols And Midamble Periodicity subfield of the HE variant Common Info field, the Number Of HE/EHT-LTF Symbols subfield of the EHT variant Common Info field or the Number Of HE/UHR-LTF Symbols subfield of the UHR variant Common Info field indicates the number of HE-LTF symbols present in the HE TB PPDU, EHT-LTF symbols present in the EHT TB PPDU, or UHR-LTF symbols present in the UHR TB PPDU, respectively, and is encoded as follows:

-0 for 1 HE-LTF or EHT-LTF symbol
+0 for 1 HE-LTF or EHT-LTF or UHR-LTF symbol

-1 for 2 HE-LTF or EHT-LTF symbols
+1 for 2 HE-LTF or EHT-LTF or UHR-LTF symbols

-2 for 4 HE-LTF or EHT-LTF symbols
+2 for 4 HE-LTF or EHT-LTF or UHR-LTF symbols

-3 for 6 HE-LTF or EHT-LTF symbols
+3 for 6 HE-LTF or EHT-LTF or UHR-LTF symbols

-4 for 8 HE-LTF or EHT-LTF symbols
+4 for 8 HE-LTF or EHT-LTF or UHR-LTF symbols

 5–7 is reserved